 Although the Enterprise Recovery Center (ERC) is closed at this time, our site manager, Darcy Woodall, and peer support staff, Jennifer Carter, are keeping office hours daily.
-This is in part because many homeless people in crisis are still showing up at the center since it’s a respite they know and trust.
+This is in part because many unhoused people in crisis are still showing up at the center since it’s a respite they know and trust.
 The two team members are able to provide appropriate referrals and crisis intervention, working to ensure that people who come are not a threat to themselves or others.

 During the course of the pandemic, they have helped to transport individuals to the hospital for non-COVID health emergencies.
 Some may not have made it there on their own.
-Recently, they coordinated with the county’s Adult Case Management, our agency’s own CARE Team doing homeless outreach and coordination, and the local police to have a client who was experiencing a mental health crisis transported to the hospital’s crisis stabilization unit.
+Recently, they coordinated with the county’s Adult Case Management, our agency’s own Community Alternative Response Engagement (CARE) Team doing outreach and coordination, and the local police to have a client who was experiencing a mental health crisis transported to the hospital’s crisis stabilization unit.
 This was someone they had been dealing with for years, a woman who has been traditionally resistant to services and usually manages to mask her symptoms.
 The work is hard and can take a lot out of staff.
 We are grateful for the difference they are making!

-The WarM Line: Emotional Support
+The Warm Line: Emotional Support

 As soon as the ERC team understood that it would be necessary to close, they began to think about how best to continue offering mental and emotional support to community.
 With some focused effort, the agency launched extended hours for the Warm Line the day the statewide shelter-in-place order was released.
 Peer staff were redeployed, offering 9am to midnight service.
 Even though this was not publicized in advance, people wanting to connect immediately began to call.
 Many expressed acute anxiety around how they would manage the disruptions to daily routines and needed recovery tools and assets, including mental health doctors.
 Some have asked for information about available resources such as food banks.